-An hour south of Madrid by car, Toledo teems with tourists, souvenirs, and great art by day, and delicious dinners, echoes of El Greco, and medieval magic by night.
-Incredibly well-preserved and full of cultural wonder, the entire city has been declared a national monument.
-Enthroned in its history, this stony wonderland remains the historic, artistic, and spiritual center of Spain.
+Toledo teems with tourists, souvenirs, and great art by day, and delicious dinners, echoes of El Greco, and medieval magic by night.
+Incredibly well preserved and full of cultural fascinations, the entire city has been declared a national monument.
+Enthroned in its history, this stony wonderland, about an hour south of Madrid, remains the historic, artistic, and spiritual center of Spain.

 At a Glance

-▲▲▲ Cathedral One of Europe's best, with a marvelously vast interior and great art.
+▲▲▲ Toledo Cathedral One of Europe's best, with a marvelously vast interior and great art.

 ▲ El Greco Museum Small collection of paintings, including the View and Plan of Toledo, El Greco's panoramic map of the city.

-▲ Museo Victorio Macho Collection of 20th-century Toledo sculptor's works, with expansive river-gorge view.
+▲ Victorio Macho Museum Collection of 20th-century Toledo sculptor's works, with expansive river-gorge view.

 ▲ San Juan de los Reyes Monasterio Church/monastery intended as final resting place of Isabel and Ferdinand.